Mohitur669/Realtime-Collaborative-Code-Editor/README.md

 - Changes are reflected in real time
 - Copy button to copy the room id to clipboard
 - Leave button to leave the room
-- Supports syntax highlighting (currently only for JavaScript)
+- Supports syntax highlighting for different programming languages
+- Users can choose theme based on their preferences
 - Users can leave the room and rejoin later to continue editing
 - Joining & leaving of users is also reflected in real time